Sylvester009/100days-of-python/Day-Two/README.md

 # 100 Days Of Python
 ## A quick rundown of the knowledge gained on day two of my python marathon.

 No project was done today but there was an in-depth explanation of the concepts and terms used during day one.
-Fwe things touched upon are:
+Few things touched upon are:

 ### String Method
 ### abs(absolute)